czechm1/Replit/implementation-summary.md

 1. We used CSS transforms for the slide-in/out effect for better performance (GPU acceleration)
 2. The pull tab uses fixed positioning to ensure it's always visible at the edge of the screen
-3. Conditional rendering in React is used carefully to show/hide elements without completely removing them from the DOM when needed
+3. Applied consistent styling between related components (ObjectVisibilityControl and ControlsSidebar)
+4. Used semantic colors for the "Show deviations" toggle (red for warning/caution)
-4. We maintained the resizable functionality of the panel while adding the new slide-in/out behavior
+5. Maintained the resizable functionality of the panel while adding the new slide-in/out behavior
+6. Implemented conditional rendering in the button text and icon based on the panel state
+7. Added multiple ways to toggle the analysis panel for better UX (header button and pull tab)